russelltg/weatherstation/lessons/lesson1.md

 ![](images/Arduino.jpg)
 > Image source: https://store.arduino.cc/usa/arduino-uno-rev3

 On the top of the arduino, there are digital input and output pins, labeled from 0 to 13, making for 14 digital pins total.
 Digital means that the pins will represent either a 1 or a 0, so either some positive voltage (for a 1) or a zero voltage (for a zero).

-On the lower right, there is the analog pins, labeled A0 througth A5, for 6 pins.
+On the lower right, there is the analog pins, labeled A0 through A5, for 6 pins.
 Analog pins input a voltage that varies between 0 and 1.

 In this project you will use both digital and analog pins.

 On the lower middle of the arduino, there is the power section, which provides ground pins and pins that are +5V and +3.3V with respect to ground.
 These will be used later when wiring up various sensors.

+You can continue with lesson 2 [here](lesson2).